oVirt/ovirt-site/source/feature/required-networks.html.md

 host in clusters are eligible for migration (cluster is sometimes referred to as the **migration-domain**) A cluster network which is required but missing from a host will cause the host to be in non-operational state, thus it can not be activated till it has the network attached.
-* Till now, all networks were required by default, now its optional.
+* Till now, all networks were required , now its optional.

 ### Owner